Easy Japanese Ginger Pork Shogayaki

 Heat a pan to medium heat and add a little oil.
 Place pieces of the pork around the pan in one layer, don't overlap.

-Cook each side for about 1 minute on each side.
+Cook or about 1 minute on each side.
 The time varies with the thickness of your meat.
 Add any remaining marinade mixture to the pan and allow to simmer for a minute.
-Don't leave it for too long or the pork will be over cooked and tough.
+Don’t leave it for too long or the pork will be over cooked and tough.

 Remove from heat and arrange on a plate, garnished with the cabbage.
 Pour over remaining sauce or serve it on the side.